 It's very important to believe that there can be more.
 Weirdness points are useful.
 We should want more.
 Weirdness is, indeed, incredibly important.
 The less people are willing to deviate from society and hold weird beliefs, the harder it will be to improve society.

-Look at Elon Musk.
-There's a sense in which everything he's done is weird, reusable rockets, electric cars that were nothing like the electric cars we knew, starlink, and producing all that excitement about vacuum trains (which does seem to be amounting to something, in some places), but it's convinced a lot of people, because the predictions bore out.
+Elon Musk.
+There's a sense in which everything he's done is weird, reusable rockets, electric cars that were nothing like the electric cars we knew, starlink, and producing all that excitement about vacuum trains (which does seem to be amounting to something, gradually), but after a few successes, people updated fast.
 The more weird things he pulls off, the more people can believe in the next weird thing he wants to do will work.
-He has figured out how to print weirdness points (stock).
+He figured out how to print weirdness points (stock).

 Hideo Kojima makes a bizarre game about being a postal worker who hikes, and because he's Hideo Kojima, every game enjoyer I know assumed it was going to be good and played it because Hideo Kojima is someone who kind of does not have a set number of weirdness points (or money??) to spend.
 He has as many points as he feels like making.
 Be like Kojima.
 Practice drawing peoples' interest and earning peoples' faith.

 There are also many domains where people exhibit an endless appetite for novelty, weirdness, there, is an attractor.
 They always want more.
 There is no set limit.
 Whatever psychological reaction is going on when a high-openness person pursues endlessly novel food or novel entertainment, we need to learn how to replicate it in civic/intellectual contexts.